avengers-p7/Avengers_P7_Documents/VCS/Design/Setup.md

 ## INSTALLATION IS COMPLETE

-Now We can use all features of github
+Now github ready to use

-showing Create an Organization
+showing :- How to Create an Organization

 ![Screenshot from 2024-01-16 11-35-53](https://github.com/avengers-p7/Documentation/assets/156644891/7644efd9-7d0b-44a3-a509-54d9ee14f811)